Religion/Spiritual Values Grants

 Indiana University Health Values Fund for the Integration of Spiritual and Religious Dimensions in Healthcare

-The Daniel F. Evans Center for Religious and Spiritual Values in Healthcare will announce the 2025-2027 Religion/Spiritual Values Grant Cycle in the Fall of 2024.
+The Daniel F. Evans Center for Religious and Spiritual Values in Healthcare 2025-2027 Religion/Spiritual Values Grant Cycle opened August 8, 2024!
 Funding up to $50,000 per year for two years is available as well as smaller $10,000 grants.
+Download the Instructions and Application using the buttons below.

 People walking outside the IU Health Building